Cannabis and Crohn’s Disease: Can It Help Reduce Symptoms?

 At this time, there is insufficient clinical data to show any lab-measured mitigation of Crohn’s disease by cannabinoids, such as cannabidiol (CBD) or tetrahydrocannabinol (THC).
 Animal and human studies, however, continue to show promise and are still being investigated.
 Because there are no large-scale studies and the dosage sizes used in the small studies have widely varied, there is not sufficient data at this time to establish dosages of cannabis for those suffering from this condition (12).
 Read on to learn about why many Crohn’s patients choose to use medical marijuana to manage some of their symptoms.

-Cannabis Considerations to Keep in Mind
+Using Cannabis for Crohn’s Disease: Considerations to Keep in Mind

 - Improved pain management